Hi Everyone how many times have I heard " Help! My Adolescent pugs behaving badly.

 She’s been a very good dog but you have noticed a change in her behavior lately.
 These days when you call her she's taking her own sweet time to respond.

 Your brand new shoes have become her chew toy.
-He/she doesn’t seem to be able to differentiate between right and wrong things.
+He doesn't seem to be able to differentiate between right and wrong things.
 Punishment for this behavior would be your foolish.
-He/She will just get confused and may not even know the reason for being punished.
+He will just get confused and may not even know the reason for being punished.

 Just because it's cute and tiny, doesn't mean it should be allowed to get away with everything.
 A single look from this cuddly pooch can melt the heart of many adoring doggy owners but training should never ever be set aside.